INDUSTRY LEADING RESEARCH DRIVING CHANGE

 MCCA CORPORATE DEMOGRAPHIC SURVEY

 For over 27 years, we have published industry-leading demographic information about the profession best equipped to spearhead greater diversity in corporate America: lawyers.
 Our data-driven approach holds companies and firms accountable—and illuminates opportunities for growth.
-MCCA’s Corporate Demographic Survey is designed to measure how well corporate legal departments hire, retain and promote underrepresented attorneys over time and hold them accountable.
+MCCA’s Corporate Demographic Survey is designed to measure how well corporate legal departments hire, retain, and promote underrepresented attorneys over time and hold them accountable.

 Data has been the foundation of MCCA’s work since we began in the mid-90s, and our evidenced-based approach to accelerating change remains central to everything we do.
 Now, as then, MCCA provides unparalleled research and data to encourage transparency and help corporate America pursue concrete change.